godotengine/godot-docs/classes/class_physicstestmotionresult2d.rst

 - :ref:`Vector2<class_Vector2>` **get_collision_normal** **(** **)** |const|

-Returns the colliding body's shape's normal at the point of collision, if a collision occured.
+Returns the colliding body's shape's normal at the point of collision, if a collision occurred.

 ----